Metal-King-Boo/wyvern-adventure/README.md

 # wyvern-adventure
-Boss Rush game created with Javascript, HTML, and Python
+Boss Rush game created with Javascript, HTML, and CSS

 Fight through several areas and try to get to the end within the time limit.
 Each area has 3 enemies and 1 boss to defeat.
 The player can use their sword to